 First off, we need to know who you are.
 Come by the shop to get your free personal orientation where we can discuss all the class options that are available to you as well as everything that is involved for you to take one of our classes.Step 2: Classroom

 Practice, practice, practice!
-We will have you practice and repeat all of your skills in the pool until they become second nature to you.
-There is at least twice as much pool time as classroom time.Step 4: Open Water Dives
+We will have you practice and repeat all of your skills in the open water simulator until they become second nature to you.
+There is at least twice as much open water simulator time as classroom time.Step 4: Open Water Dives

 Time to take the plunge.
 You will have a minimum of 4 dives spread out over 2 days to put everything you have learned into practice.
 Now you can show off your skills and be officially certified to dive the world.